huictstaff/bep2-huland-casino/README.md

 CREATE DATABASE "bep2-huland-casino" OWNER "bep2-huland-casino";
 ```

+> :warning: **Perform this task by executing the SQL query above (do not use a db tool)**
+>
+> When executing the raw query above Postgres will assume that the user is able to login.
+> Other DB tools may not have the same behaviour by default, which may cause issues logging in.

 You can change these names if you like, but keep in mind
 that you need to also change them in our application configuration
 in `src/resources/application.properties`.